-- assessing visuo-spatial skills - assessing speed and accuracy in number skills - tasks aimed to assess understanding in reading - assessing abstract reasoning - assessing vocabulary skills - applying mathematical skills to novel situations - 6.5.
-The nature of the tasks set means that there is little or no advantage to be gained from using commercially available materials to prepare for OSHOT.
-OSHOT may be taken by different boys at different times without compromising the integrity of the test. - 6.6.
-A minimum score on OSHOT is not required. - 6.7.
-A rank order of boys' results will be drawn up. - 6.8.
-In the event that the OSHOT produces two or more equally placed boys, then the oversubscription criteria for Year 7 boarder entry will be applied to determine the order in the rank of the equally placed boys (see section 9). - 6.9.
-Results will be sent to parents/carers after the Governors' Admission Committee have met in accordance with the Schools Admission Code. - 6.10.
-The rank order will be sent to the Local Authority who offer places in rank order to those parents/carers having selected the School as a preferred choice under the coordinated admissions arrangements. - 6.11.
-Boys unsuccessful in obtaining a place on ability may apply for one of the remaining boarding or day places.
+- 6.2.
+The assessment test is designed to assess visuo-spatial skills, speed and accuracy in number skills and the application of mathematical skills to novel situations, understanding in reading, abstract reasoning and vocabulary skills.
+Test dates and further details are available on the School's website. - 6.3.
+A minimum score is not required. - 6.4.
+A rank order of results will be drawn up.
+There will be one list for boys and one list for girls. - 6.5.
+In the event that the assessment test produces two or more equally placed candidates on their respective list, then the oversubscription criteria for Year 7 boarder entry will be applied to determine the order in the rank of the equally placed candidates (see section 9). - 6.6.
+The rank order will be sent to the Local Authority who offer places in rank order to those parents/carers having selected the School as a preferred choice under the co-ordinated admissions arrangements.

-Places by Aptitude
+Places by Aptitude7

-- 6.12.
-Four places will be awarded for musical aptitude and four places will be awarded for sports aptitude. - 6.13.
+6.7.
+Eight places (four each for boys/girls) will be awarded for musical aptitude and eight places (four each for boys/girls) will be awarded for sports aptitude.

+6.8.
 Musical aptitude: